rumachan/FITS_plotting/README.md

 # FITS_plotting
-Python plotting of volcano data from FITS
+Python plotting of volcano data from FITS.
+Several separate plots of different data that the volcano monitoring team as GNS require for assessment of data.
+Run daily under cron.

 ## Contents